emzap79/dotfiles/README.md

 dotfiles
 ========

-Feel free to clone my repos and/or sending me pull requests!
+feel free to clone repos and/or sending me pull requests!